edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 - A sense that great work was an expectation and not something worthy of remark
 - An immediate instinct to exploit value rather than to acknowledge value

-Maybe I am sensitive to this as a former teacher, but the feedback people give is frequently terrible.
-This goes in all directions: from teacher to student, from student to teacher.
-It makes everyone unhappy.

-What's even worse is when there is a strategic or philosophical aversion to giving any feedback at all.
-In those cases the best we can hope for might be some kind words when we leave.

 Tell people what they did for you, whether they're a manager or intern, teacher or student, friend or competitor, fan or influencer.

-Give feedback.
+Give the damn feedback and be nice about it.

+You don't need to wait until the graduation, the christmas party, the promotion round, the drunken exchange, the elderly recollection, the acknowledgements section...

-Don't be satisfied that you have merely "provided feedback".
-Whether it is "constructive" is only one aspect of feedback.
+Don't be satisfied that you have merely "provided feedback" either, and whether it is "constructive" is just one aspect of good feedback.
-The person receiving feedback should feel encouraged to continue, if the expectation is that they will — in fact — continue.
+The person receiving the feedback should feel encouraged to continue, if the expectation is that they will — in fact — continue.
-Feedback is not only an opportunity to correct mistakes but also to make connections and create possibilities.
+Feedback is an opportunity to correct mistakes but also to make connections and create possibilities.